-PhoneGap has been downloaded over 1 million times and is being used by over 400,000 developers.
+PhoneGap has been downloaded millions of times and is being used by hundreds of thousands of developers.
 Thousands of apps built using PhoneGap are available in mobile app stores and directories.
 Check out some of them here.

 The PhoneGap code was contributed to the Apache Software Foundation (ASF) under the name Apache Cordova and graduated to top-level project status in October 2012.
 Through the ASF, future PhoneGap development will ensure open stewardship of the project.
 It will always remain free and open source under the Apache License, Version 2.0.